 - The University of Otago Pacific Island Centre offers resources and support to Pacific Island students

 - Pacific Students' Associations at Otago provide support to Pacific Island students

 - The University of Otago's Student Learning Centre assists students with study skills and learning support

 For any enquiries regarding your current or future studies in Genetics, the Teaching Programme administration is located on the 6th floor of the Microbiology building.

-The Director is normally available Tuesday and Friday 1 – 2pm.
+The Director is normally available in Microbiology 207 on Mondays (except the second Monday of each month) and Zoology P106 (Director's office) Thursdays at 1 – 2pm.
 It is strongly recommended to email or phone to arrange an appointment at other times due to limited staff availability.